 UV Natural sunscreen review

 UV Natural offers a range of natural sunscreens that were created by founder, Shirley Livesay.
 Shirley had a dream to create a natural sunscreen product in Australia and worked for years to make it a reality, even after being challenged by chemical companies through the courts.
 It’s a really inspiring story – the products are the result of one woman’s passion!
-I’m so glad she fought to get these to market because we love these products.
+I’m so glad she fought to get these to market because we love these zinc suncreen products.

 The UV Natural sunscreens contain zinc oxide combined with natural oils and botanicals including green tea extract, grape seed and lavender.
 The zinc sunscreens are SPF 30 and offer UVA and UVB protection.
 The products are cruelty-free, lightly fragranced and water resistant (the main sunscreen is water-resistant for up to three hours and the baby version of the zinc sunscreen for up to two hours) and reef safe.
 I think UV Natural offers the best baby sunscreen out of the options we tried and it’s also a vegan sunscreen.

 My advice is to apply a little of the sunscreen at a time and rub it evenly into your skin.
 The cream goes on quite thick and is a little sticky while it settles but it doesn’t turn you white.
-It felt really nourishing on my dry skin, and has a gentle scent that my kids really liked.
-I used the UV Natural Baby sunscreen on my son who has the most sensitive skin and he really liked the way it felt and asked if he could wear it again when it was time to reapply.
-I love that the baby sunscreen comes in a small handbag-sized bottle too – that will be handy to carry around.
+It feels really nourishing on my dry skin, and has a gentle scent that my kids really like.
+I use the UV Natural Baby sunscreen on my son who has the most sensitive skin and he really likes the way it feels.
+I love that the baby sunscreen comes in a small handbag-sized bottle too – I carry it around with me for sun protection on the go.